aesirkth/AESIR-Mjollnir-Simulations/Documentation/aerodynamics_model.md

 A common way to describe aerodynamic bodies is to use the 'center of pressure' -approach, where all the aerodymamic forces are assumed to act from a single point on the body.

 ![](center_of_pressure_combined.gif)
+Fig 1: aerodynamic forces acting from center of pressure

 While useful to get an overview of the bodys aerodynamic tendencies, such as whether or not its stable in flight, it is not very accurate when it comes to describing the actual aerodynamic behaviour of the body.